coralogix/workshops/docs/otel/about-opentelemetry.md

 Observability means measuring a system based on its outputs.

+This is contrast to installing proprietary software for monitoring/remediation purposes- if a system can simply emit telemetry natively, software is no longer needed.

 In a complex environment consisting of servers, containers, cloud, many application languages, and mixes and variations of all of the above, Observability is required to be able to proactively and/or in real time discover and repair problems however sytems are so diverse that traditional post-problem find/fix monitoring solutions no longer function or are scalable.
-Using Observability and monitoring systems and applications based on their outputs allows proper technology platform operations and problem prevention/remediation.

 Monitoring systems traditionally required negotiation with vendors to supply "monitoring software" and "agents" that are threaded througout an environment.
 This means annual negotiations are required to keep a business online because technical debt of vendor relationships has to be cured on a regular basis.
 As systems grow larger and more distributed and complex, the private vendor lock on monitoring creates a fatal reliability flaw in the tech stack.